trankhoa2810/NienLuanCS/README.md

-# The ChatBot support infomation Covid19.
+# Chatbot to support information about covid 19.